-- 'PC, PCT and Feature Type': These use the phase-congruency method developed by Peter Kovesi^{9,10} which provides contrast-invariant ridge detection over a range of scales and angles.
-The MATLAB implementation11 provides a number of outputs, in-
+- 'PC, PCT and Feature Type': These use the phase-congruency method developed by Peter Kovesi^{11, 12} which provides contrast-invariant ridge detection over a range of scales and angles.
+The MATLAB implementation13 provides a number of outputs, in-

-9 P. Kovesi.
+11 P. Kovesi.
 Image features from phase congruency.
-Videre: Journal of Computer Vision Research, 1:1-26, 1999 cluding the level of phase congruency ('PC' option) as a measure of the edge strength (Fig. 6.10 (a)), the Phase Congruency Tensor, PCT that applies additional criteria to select ridge elements12, and also the Feature Type, calculated as the weighted mean phase angle at every point in the image (Fig. 6.10 (b)).
+Videre: Journal of Computer Vision Research, 1:1-26, 1999

+12 P. Kovesi.
+Phase congruency: A low-level image invariant.
+Psychological Research, 64:136-148., 2000a cluding the level of phase congruency ('PC' option) as a measure of the edge strength (Fig. 6.10 (a)), the Phase Congruency Tensor, PCT that applies additional criteria to select ridge elements14, and also the Feature Type, calculated as the weighted mean phase angle at every point in the image (Fig. 6.10 (b)).
 A value for the feature type of $\pi/2$ corresponds to a bright line, 0 corresponds to a step and $-\pi/2$ is a dark line.
-The feature type has proved to be one of the most robust and reliable outputs for subsequent segmentation13, as all ridges, irrespective of their original intensity are identified with equal strength in the feature type image (Fig. 6.10 (b)).
+The feature type has proved to be one of the most robust and reliable outputs for subsequent segmentation15, as all ridges, irrespective of their original intensity are identified with equal strength in the feature type image (Fig. 6.10 (b)).